What Are HR KPIs?

 When measuring the success of an HR department, key HR KPIs include:

-- Employee absenteeism rate (hourly employees)
+- Employee absenteeism rate (for hourly employees)

 - Benefits satisfaction